xXG0DLessXx/poe-telegram-bot/README.md

    - `POE_HEADERS` - (OPTIONAL) Sets the headers used for the browser agent (Lowers chance of getting banned if you use the headers of your own browser).
 You can get them [here](https://headers.uniqueostrich18.repl.co/).
    - `ALLOWED_USERS` - (OPTIONAL) Comma-separated list of allowed Telegram user IDs.
 If specified, only these users will be allowed to use the bot.
 If not specified, all users will be allowed.
    - `ALLOWED_CHATS` - (OPTIONAL) Comma-separated list of allowed Telegram chat IDs.
 If specified, the bot can be used by anyone in these chats.
 If not specified, the bot can be used by anyone in any chat.
+   - `BING_AUTH_COOKIE` - (OPTIONAL) Enables the use of the /imagine command to generate images using Bing.
+Follow the instructions outlined [here](https://github.com/acheong08/BingImageCreator) to obtain it.
 ### Example .env
 ```
 BOT_TOKEN=<YOUR TELEGRAM TOKEN>